inventaire/wikidata-lang/README.md

 ```
 See the [`mappings` folder](https://github.com/inventaire/wikidata-lang/tree/master/mappings) for a full list of available mappings.

-**NB**: When several values are available for a given key, no value is added to the conversion table for that key.
+**NB**: When several values are available for a given key, no value is added to the mapping for that key.
+It is added instead to the `mappings/x_by_x.multiple_values.json` file.
+For instance, in ISO 639-2, both `ell` and `gre` are mapped to `el` in ISO 639-1 (also true for Wikimedia language codes)

 ## Examples
 See [how we use it in Inventaire](https://github.com/inventaire/inventaire/search?q=wikidata-lang&type=code)